egarpor/sphunif/README.md

 ## Overview

-Implementation of circa 40 tests of uniformity on the circle, sphere, and hypersphere.
+Implementation of more than 30 tests of uniformity on the circle, sphere, and hypersphere.
 Software companion for the (evolving) review “*An overview of uniformity tests on the hypersphere*” (García-Portugués and Verdebout, 2018) and the paper “*On a projection-based class of uniformity tests on the hypersphere*” (García-Portugués, Navarro-Esteban and Cuesta-Albertos, 2020).